 As mentioned last week, when the kids took their CKE Earth and Space (affiliate link) test they failed miserably, so I set about to teach them how to take notes and reteaching the entire unit.
+It doesn’t matter if you know how to take a test, if you haven’t taken good notes to study from.
+We backtracked and I worked through each chapter of the unit with them to teach kids how to take notes, a skill I hadn’t thought to teach in my homeschooling until then.

 Here’s what I’ve been doing to teach the kids how to take notes.